 - Home Price: $324,184 median purchase price; $988 median monthly rent

-- Crime Rate: Safer than 53% of cities in Utah
+- Crime Rate: Safer than 53% of Salt Lake City neighborhoods

 If you ask local singles and young professionals where the best place to live in Salt Lake City is, Sugar House will almost certainly be at the top of the list.
 Young, hip, and LGTBQ-friendly, this SLC neighborhood offers excellent shopping, diverse restaurants, and laid-back nightlife about ten minutes from downtown.
 Sugar House real estate is almost always in high demand, thanks to its cute bungalows and cottages, as well as its convenient amenities, including Sugar House Park, the neighborhood’s crown jewel.

 Catch the latest blockbuster hits at Cinemark Sugar House.
 Join The Country Club to get access to members-only amenities like an 18-hole golf course, a swimming pool, a fitness center, and much more.
 Or play a round on public golf courses like Nibley Park Golf Course and Forest Dale Golf Course.
 Head to Sugar House Shopping Center, where you can find stores like Nordstrom Rack, Whole Foods Market, and Bed Bath & Beyond.
 Try a Polygamy Nitro Porter or Apricot Hefeweizen at Wasatch Brew Pub.
 Or order takeout from Ekamai Thai, where you’ll find all kinds of savory dishes like Drunken Noodles and Thai Fried Rice.